wtg/shuttletracker/README.md

     - _Note: if you are working on the frontend, you may instead use `npx vue-cli-service build --mode development --watch` in another terminal to continuously watch for changes and rebuild._
 15. Go back up to the project root directory and build Shuttle Tracker by running `go build -o shuttletracker cmd/shuttletracker/main.go`
 16. Start the app by running `./shuttletracker` in the project root directory.
-17. You can add yourself as an administrator by using `./shuttletracker admins --add RCS_ID`, replacing `RCS_ID` with your RCS ID.
+17. Add yourself as an administrator by using `./shuttletracker admins --add RCS_ID`, replacing `RCS_ID` with your RCS ID.
 See the "Administrators" section below for more information.
 18. Visit http://localhost:8080/ to view the tracking application and http://localhost:8080/admin to view the administration panel.

 ## Configuration